-During 2023, following negotiations with NUMSA, the STIS was replaced with a group bonus scheme which consists of two parts, namely:
+The group bonus scheme consists of two parts, namely:

 - an annual bonus payable with the December salaries.
-For scheduled employees including labour broker employees a one month's leave enhancement pay is guaranteed, in accordance with the MEIBC Main Agreement; for the non scheduled employees from task grade 1 to 10 one month's salary is guaranteed; and for non scheduled employees from task grade 11 and above, a maximum of one month's salary is payable at the discretion of the board if the group's financial performance allowed for such a bonus; and - an incentive bonus payable to all permanent employees in April of each year after the release of the audited group results, provided the group hurdle NPAT and inventory days targets are met.
+For scheduled employees including labour broker employees, a one month's leave enhancement pay is guaranteed, in accordance with the MEIBC Main Agreement; for the non scheduled employees from task grade 1 to 10, one month's salary is guaranteed; and for non scheduled employees from task grade 11 and above, a maximum of one month's salary is payable at the discretion of the board if the group's financial performance allowed for such a bonus; and - an incentive bonus payable to all permanent employees in April of each year after the release of the audited group results, provided the group hurdle NPAT and inventory days targets are met.